**Objections must be lodged by 22nd June 2018**

 - When asked what would happen if the A46 were to be closed, the company has given a variety of answers to date.
 Residents, particularly those from Collingham, have expressed concern that huge lorries will divert through local villages.

-- The Skellingthorpe plant has received consistent complaints regarding odour.
-The plant’s odour control technologies will not be in place for the lorries bringing in the dead animals and according to the Lincoln Proteins manager, these lorries will smell – an ‘insurmountable problem’ as the vehicles are ‘the weakest link’.
+- According to the Lincoln Proteins manager, their lorries will smell – an ‘insurmountable problem’ as the vehicles are ‘the weakest link’.

 - The company believes the two Thermal Oxidizer machines in the factory will effectively control odour.
 When questioned re actual volume of gas the escaping 1% of odour equated to, Lincoln Proteins were not able to provide a figure, even when pressed by Dr Caroline Johnson, MP.